 In this article we are going to dig deep into how to create a pitch deck for investors, with special attention to the pitch deck structure.
 There is a pretty standardized pitch deck outline that most presentations follow, so we'll look at each slide and dig into what content you should include in each one of them.

-Check out our article pitch deck design guidelines if you are looking for guidance on your design.
+Check out our article pitch deck design guidelines if you are looking for guidance on your design and pitch deck examples from successful startups if you are looking for inspiration.
 Remember, the pitch deck is the very first impression at investor might get at your business, and it should look stellar.

 Let's not reinvent the wheel here.
 For anyone wondering what is a pitch deck, dozens of accelerators, venture funds, successful startups and internet personalities have published the 'ideal' contents of an investor deck.